ismailgunayy/frontend-masters-progress/javascript-the-hard-parts-v2/README.md

 [Back to Contents](#contents)

 - **Closure** is the definition a function with memory in short terms.
-When the functions get invoked, Javascript create a [store of data](#local-memory) for that function's execution context.
+When the functions get invoked, JavaScript create a [store of data](#local-memory) for that function's execution context.
 Also, functions keep all the data in their scope in a hidden property known as _[\[scope]]_ which persists.
 As a result, we have a function bundled with references to its surrounding state.
 In other words, a closure gives you access to an outer function's scope from an inner function even when the inner function is invoked from the outside of the outer function.

   For example: